nidhi041/E-Commerce-follow-along/readme.md

 Progress Summary: This milestone enhanced the product creation process by improving form submission, adding error handling, and integrating API communication.

 Submission: The repository has been updated, and all changes have been pushed successfully.

+## Milestone 11: Product Data Integration

+# Overview

+This milestone demonstrates how to send product data from a backend API to the frontend, retrieve the data, and dynamically display it using reusable product card components.
+It focuses on improving your understanding of data fetching, API integration, and dynamic UI rendering.

+# Features

+**API Integration:**

+Backend API endpoint that provides all product data in JSON format.

+**Frontend Data Fetching:**

+A function that retrieves the product data from the backend API.

+**Dynamic UI Rendering:**

+Product data is dynamically passed to a reusable product card component and displayed in a clean layout.

+## Instructions

+**Backend:**

+Create an API endpoint to fetch product data.
+Ensure the endpoint returns a structured JSON response.

+**Frontend:**

+Write a function to fetch the product data using the API endpoint.
+Dynamically map the fetched data to product card components.

+**Display:**

+Render the product cards in a grid or list format for a user-friendly interface.